 Its politics were dominated for 70 years by the Institutional Revolutionary Party, or PRI.
-But elections in 1997 saw a resurgent opposition break what was in effect a one-party system with a democratic facade.
+But elections in 1997 saw a resurgent opposition break what was in effect a one-party system behind a democratic facade.

-Mexico has the second-largest economy in Latin America and is a major oil producer and exporter.
+Mexico has the second-largest economy in Latin America and is a major oil exporter.
 Though production has fallen in the last few years, about one-third of government revenue still comes from the industry.
 Much of the crude is bought by the US.

 But prosperity remains a dream for many Mexicans, and the socio-economic gap remains wide.
 Rural areas are often neglected and huge shanty towns ring the cities.

 In recent decades many poor Mexicans have sought to cross the 3,000-km border with the US in search of a job.
 At one point more than a million were being arrested every year

 But since 2007 there appears to have been a dramatic fall in numbers, mainly attributed to changing demographics in Mexico and the economic downturn in the US after 2008.